Nail-biting is a nerve impulse or a form of obsessive-compulsive disorder. With it, self-injury is possible.

-For many, nail biting occurs only in stressful phases.
+For many, nail-biting occurs only in stressful phases.
 This occasional fingernail biting can manifest as a real OCD.
 Therefore, sufferers should consider treatment early.

-Use of hypnotherapy in nail biting
+Use of hypnotherapy for nail-biting

-Nail biting can also be an indication for a deeper mental disorder, but in many cases, it is simply a bad habit or a sign of tension” says Professor Steffen Moritz, a graduate psychologist at the Department of Psychiatry at the University Hospital Hamburg/ Eppendorf (UKE).
+Nail-biting can also be an indication for a deeper mental disorder, but in many cases, it is simply a bad habit or a sign of tension,” says Professor Steffen Moritz, a graduate psychologist at the Department of Psychiatry at the University Hospital Hamburg/ Eppendorf (UKE).

 - Analytical hypnosis targets possible causes in the subconscious.